-When you should get more help.
+When you should get more help

-Most people start to feel better over the next few weeks.
+Most people start to feel better after a few weeks.
 It's normal to have ups and downs.

 You should speak to your GP or health professional if, after a month, you still feel: